-Development Charges By-law (By-law 2019-63 and By-law 2022-62)
+Development Charges By-law (By-law 2019-63)

 Development charges are a means of recovering the net cost of capital expenditures attributable to growth, within the limits permitted by law.
 By-law 2019-63 provides guidance on the collection and payment of development charges in accordance with the Development Charges Act, 1997.
-This was amended by By-law 2022-62 to reflect legislative changes.
+This replaces the original By-law 2014-68.